commschamp/comms_protocols_cpp_src/text/library/interface.md

 ```

 Note, that the interface chunks receive their base class through template
 parameters.
 It will allow us to connect them together using inheritance.
+Together
+they can create the required custom interface.

 There is a need for some extra helper classes to to implement such connection
 logic which chooses only requested chunks and skips others.